21 Top-Rated Things to Do in Port St. Lucie, FL

 Centered around a sparkling lake (complete with a spouting fountain), this popular tourist attraction is so serene, you'll want to sit cross-legged and meditate, or at least breathe a little more deeply to appreciate its intoxicating floral scents.

 You'll find multiple gardens in this lustrous nirvana, and they all feature a different species of plants.
 From bamboo to bromeliads to roses to cactuses, each garden is both captivating and picturesque.
 There's even a garden devoted to the most beautiful of winged insects: the butterfly.

-The luscious landscape is also home to fabulous creatures like dart frogs, mockingbirds, great blue herons, and gopher tortoises.
-Be sure to pack a camera for your visit and comfortable shoes to make walking the lovely trails more enjoyable.
+This luscious landscape is also home to fabulous creatures like dart frogs, mockingbirds, great blue herons, and gopher tortoises.
+Be sure to pack a camera for your visit, and comfortable shoes to make walking the lovely trails more enjoyable.
 If you walk far enough, you'll be able to wander along the Riverwalk Boardwalk as well.

 Address: 2410 South East Westmoreland Blvd., Port St. Lucie, Florida

 3. Spot a Manatee at North Fork, St. Lucie Aquatic Preserve

 Welcome to the jungle, or in this case, the North Fork, St. Lucie Aquatic Preserve.
 A 2,972-acre haven for state-protected animals like the American alligator, manatee, and opossum pipefish, the preserve is a magical wonderland that will soothe your soul and give your camera some serious exercise.

 The best way to enjoy the preserve's breathtaking scenery is by water, so rent a canoe or kayak, or book a boat tour to get up close and personal with Florida's most impressive wildlife.
 The guides are extremely knowledgeable about the area's incredible ecosystems and will teach you about the importance of protecting them.